Address to the Maine Philanthropy Center Conference in Portland

 Another advantage to this investment mentality is that devices such as program-related investments can expand the giving potential of foundations.

 Most foundations insist on a clear separation between the program and investment functions – with the investment committee arguing it should be unfettered by such messy and distracting concepts like social investing so it can have the freedom to generate the highest possible returns for the program side to work with.
 Fair enough.

-For the foundations that have moved into this territory, the question of impact is no longer limited to the five percent of assets that are paid out each year in grants, but instead expands to the other 95 percent of a foundation’s corpus.
-A powerful idea that is picking up adherents.
+For the foundations that have moved into this territory, the question of impact is no longer limited to the 5 percent of assets that are paid out each year in grants, but instead expands to the other 95 percent of a foundation’s corpus – a powerful idea that is picking up adherents.

 And yet another advantage of the investment mentality is the opportunity to help position a nonprofit more firmly for long-term growth and sustainability.